Xbox One

-The Xbox One received positive reviews for its refined controller design, multimedia features, and voice navigation.
-Its quieter and cooler design was praised for making the console more reliable than its predecessor at launch, but the console was generally criticized for running games at a technically lower graphical level than the PlayStation 4.
-Its original user interface was panned for being nonintuitive, although changes made to it and other aspects of the console's software post-launch received a positive reception.
-Its Kinect received praise for its improved motion-tracking accuracy, its face recognition logins, and its voice commands.

-The original Xbox One model was succeeded by the Xbox One S in 2016, which has a smaller form factor and support for HDR10 high-dynamic-range video, as well as support for 4K video playback and upscaling of games from 1080p to 4K.
+The Xbox One received positive reviews for its controller design, multimedia features and quieter internals, but criticism was initially given to its user interface.
+A revised version replaced the original in 2016, called the Xbox One S, which has a smaller form factor and support for HDR10 high-dynamic-range video, as well as support for 4K video playback and upscaling of games from 1080p to 4K.
 It was praised for its smaller size, its on-screen visual improvements, and its lack of an external power supply, but its regressions such as the lack of a native Kinect port were noted.
 A high-end model, named Xbox One X, was unveiled in June 2017 and released in November; it features upgraded hardware specifications and support for rendering games at 4K resolution.
 The system was succeeded by the Xbox Series X and Series S consoles, which launched on November 10, 2020.
 Production of all Xbox One consoles ceased at the end of that year.